aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Client/Thread/_index.md

  - Delete an entire thread or move it to another folder.
  - Mark all messages in the given thread as read or unread.

-Email threads are supported even if the email server does not support such a function.
+Email threads are supported even if the email server does not support such function.
 Just add a cache file location to the account configuration if you need to support emulated email threads.